Islam in Switzerland: History

-In the 10th century, Arabs from their Mediterranean Fraxinet base settled in the Valais for a few decades.
+In the 12th century, Arabic-speaking Muslims from their Mediterranean Fraxinet base settled in the Valais for a few decades.
 They occupied the Great St. Bernard Pass and even managed to reach as far as St. Gallen to the north and Raetia in the east.

 Islam was virtually absent from Switzerland until the 20th century.
 It appeared with the beginning of significant immigration to Europe, after World War II.
 A first mosque was built in Zürich in 1963 by the Ahmadiyya Muslim community.
 Muslim presence during the 1950s and 1960s was mostly due to the presence of international diplomats and rich Saudi tourists in Geneva.

 Substantial Muslim immigration began in the 1970s, and accelerated dramatically over the 1980s to 1990s.
 In 1980, there were 56,600 Muslims in Switzerland (0.9% of total population).
 This ratio quintupled over the following thirty years, notably due to the immigration from Former Yugoslavia during the 1990s Yugoslav War.
 While the Muslim population continues to grow rapidly, the rate of growth has decreased after the early 1990s.
 The growth rate corresponded to a factor of 2.7 over the 1980s (10% per annum), a factor of 2.0 over the 1990s (7% p.a.), and a factor of about 1.6 over the 2000s (5% p.a.).

 The burka was outlawed in the canton of Ticino after a citizen initiative to hold a referendum.
 With 65% in favour of a ban and it was ruled that the ban was constitutional, the ban took effect in July 2016.
 Those who violate the law face a fine of up to CHF 10,000.
 One of the primary figures behind this burka ban is now attempting to ban Muslims from praying in public.

-In 2017, an imam was charged for inciting violence by calling a sermon for Muslims who refused to pray to be burned alive.

-In 2018, a Muslim couple was denied citizenship when they refused to answer questions from members of the Lausanne naturalisation board if they were asked by people of the opposite sex.
-Their behaviour was found to disrespect a fundamental principle of the Swiss constitution, equality between men and women.

 In September 2018, a ban on face-covering veils was approved with a 67% vote in favour in the canton of St Gallen.

-The Islamic Central Council, which falsely claims to be the largest Islamic community organisation in Switzerland (whose members make up less than 1% of the estimated 400,000 Muslims in Switzerland) recommended that Muslim women continue to cover their faces.
+In March 2021, a popular initiative for a national ban on face coverings was approved by a narrow majority of 51.2% of voters.
+Although the text does not explicitly mention Islam, the burqa or the niqab, the media and campaigners on both sides dubbed it the 'anti-burqa law', and the public was well aware that it targeted Muslims in particular.
+The ban, which comes into force on 1 January 2025, contains numerous exemptions: it doesn't apply on aeroplanes, diplomatic premises or places of worship.
+In addition, face coverings remain allowed for reasons relating to health, safety, weather conditions, local customs, artistic performances or advertising.